|

 Also, someone who lacks in experience or craftsmanship in an art or

 craft to such an extent that they cannot be considered a professional.
+Professional: Someone who practices an art or craft such that

 it is their primary livelihood.
 Also, someone who has attained a high